-Every single time that I do measurements with the Bodyguard 2 my data goes directly in to my own recovery index chart.
+Every single time that I do measurements with the Bodyguard my data goes directly into my own recovery index chart.
 This enables me, for example, to follow my recovery during the whole camp.
-As you can see from the chart, my recovery index went down the first days during the camp but then it started to increase when I had a day off from practicing.
+As you can see from the chart, my recovery index went down the first days during the camp but then it started to increase when I had a day off from practice.
 If one likes to be more precise the best thing is to measure every night to get the best result.
 It is fully normal that the recovery index goes down during a long training camp due to the high intensity of training.
 It is important to remember that a person’s recovery index is fully individual.
 One cannot compare this with others.
 The more measurements you conduct, the better you find your own individual recovery index level.

 My situation previous to the camp was a little bit different this year than usual.
 I have been struggling with some health issues during the spring and this has been affecting my recovery from practices negatively.
 A couple of weeks before the training camp I also went through a small operation to fix the problem.

 Due to the challenging season, my main interest was to see if my recovery stays on a high level during the whole camp, and if I recover better after the operation.
 We gradually increased my training load during the three weeks and as you can see my recovery index went down in the beginning of the camp.
-The main reason to this was probably that my body was not used to the training load due to the smaller break in practicing after the operation.
+The main reason for this was probably that my body was not used to the training load due to the smaller break in practicing after the operation.

 The interesting part is that I got the highest recovery index the night after the most demanding hurdle practice during the whole camp.
-A conclusion that I made afterwards is that my body has been responding very well to the operation before camp, and that the increased amount of training has only developed the physical condition of my body.
+A conclusion that I made afterward is that my body has been responding very well to the operation before camp, and that the increased amount of training has only developed the physical condition of my body.

-Usually on a training camp your body is very tired during the third week of practicing, and it is easy to get a little bit overtrained.
+Usually, on a training camp your body is very tired during the third week of practice, and it is easy to get a little bit overtrained.
 Thanks to Firstbeat and the recovery index I was able to see that my body still recovers from harder training load during my third week of training camp, and I got the confirmation that I could keep up the high intensity in my practices during the last four days of training camp.